The database editor

 This section covers Bubble's built-in database editor that lets you manage all the data in your app from one central place

+Bubble comes with a built-in database editor.
 The App Data section in the Data Tab shows the application database, i.e., the actual data that you or your users have entered.
 It also has a few key tools to help you manage your data.
-Note that the Live and Development versions of the app have different databases.

 The App Data tab is structured around the concept of database views, that are listed on the left side of the screen.
 A database view is a combination of three things:

 - 1.The fields that are shown in the view (the columns in the table).